-The successful candidate will coordinate implementation of the SRRB's workplan for the PLS series as described above.
-It is expected that training support will be provided as part of this position.
-Salary will be based on qualifications, ranging between \$77,435 and \$97,325, plus benefits and Northern Allowance.7
+The successful candidate will coordinate implementation of the SRRB's workplan regarding community conservation planning, with a focus on the linked areas of todzi (boreal caribou) range planning and forest planning.
+This position will work closely with other SRRB staff and other partners.
+It is expected that training support will be provided as needed.
+Salary will be based on qualifications, ranging between \$77,435 and \$97,325, plus benefits and Northern Allowance.